miyako/4d-example-reranker/README.md

 }
 ```

-Some reranker models are repurposed causal LLMs; they process token IDs and output logits like an encoder, but the interenal architechture is based on a decoder model.
+Some reranker models are repurposed causal LLMs; they process token IDs and output logits like an encoder, but the internal architechture is based on a decoder model.
 These models have a large context window than a classic encoder and tend to capture nuance, but the size is large and the inference is computationally expensive.

 ## Example